Nov 5, 2020

 (In part one, Dr. Wray spoke about his personal history before meeting Warren Mosler and Bill Mitchell in the PKT email forums, and then we discussed his November, 2019 Congressional testimony, partially in response to the February, 2019 Republican resolution to denounce MMT.

 The first part of our conversation, though, focuses on the true meaning of the word productivity.
 This was in response to strong criticism I received regarding the job guarantee, and more specifically, to the April 2018 Levy paper called "Public Service Employment: A Path to Full Employment, of which Dr. Wray is a co-author.
+For the morbidly curious, this part of our conversation was inspired by a sprawling and unpleasant debate I had on Twitter, with someone whose wife's dissertation advisor was Janet Yellen (he told me this proudly, more than once), and who I later discovered lobbied the Virginia DNC to keep the JG out of its platform.
+Scroll up from here.
+He believes MMT is not scientific enough and therefore is trying to foist a job guarantee onto society that would be more harmful than beneficial.

 Before I go on, I want to be clear, these are my own words, not Dr. Wray's or MMT's.
 It's my best interpretation of what I learned in my preparation for and conversation with Dr. Wray.
 Although I'm confident I'm much closer than I was before talking with Dr. Wray, I'm not pretending to be an expert or that what I'm about to say is perfect MMT.
 Just like you, I have more to learn.
 I'm also obviously taking the knowledge of MMT and applying my own progressive values to it.